 - Registered nurse

 Nurses played a critical role in the medical sector during the pandemic.
 Unfortunately, there are projections of a shortage of over half a million national registered nurses by 2030.
 Nurses offer a variety of roles in health facilities, including maintaining medical records, patient monitoring, aiding with testing, and offering valuable advice to patients and their families.
+Furthermore, there is plenty of support available if you search tips for nursing students online.
 You must first obtain an associate’s, bachelor’s, or nursing diploma to become a nurse in the US.
 Additionally, you will require a bachelor’s degree to pursue a graduate program.
 After, you will write a certification exam to obtain a license.
 While salaries vary, you can earn roughly $70,000 annually.
 If you work in the health industry and enjoy working with seniors, you can check out some retirement community job openings.

 - Social impact consultant

 You can earn an average salary of $77,000 by assisting organizations such as NGOs with social impact consulting services.
 Your role is to assist them in increasing their productivity and efficiency, expanding their reach, and amplifying their beneficial influence.
 Most organizations prefer individuals with doctorates and years of expertise in the field.
 You can work independently or with other social impact consulting agencies as a social impact consultant.
 Since most organizations are wise about how they spend their money, you may have to back your claims of experience and successful programs.